 Charity Walk/Run for Lung Cancer Awareness

 Host a local stroll or run and unite people.
-The participants support the program by the means of sponsorship and educating people about lung cancer and early detection.
+The participants support the program through sponsorship and educating people about lung cancer and early detection.

 Online Donation Campaigns